Your Ultimate Daytona Beach Itinerary: Things to Do, See, and Experience

 NASCAR Experience

 The experience I’ll probably spring for one of these days is the NASCAR experience.
 You can choose the drive yourself option or hop in the passenger seat and let a professional driver reach top speeds!
-Ride alongs don’t require reservations, but it’s recommended you arrive early to avoid the long wait.
-If you want to drive, be sure to make a reservation!

 Motorsports Hall of Fame

 Daytona is the birthplace of NASCAR and if you’re a fan of this popular sport, you probably already know as much.
 While at the Speedway, take some time explore the Motorsports Hall of Fame.
+This was included with the tour ticket, and I spent about 30 minutes enjoying the museum.

 To visit or see the actual birthplace of NASCAR, head over to South Atlantic Avenue by the beach.
 The Streamline Hotel, with it’s art deco already stands out, but it is the place where NASCAR was founded on December 14, 1947.
 It was a popular place among racecar drivers, as well as celebrities and moonshine gangsters!